 Features added since any version freeze are not backward-added to prior CHT builds since, as often as not, these new features capitalize on capabilities not available in older Clarion versions.

 Win32 development-frozen CHT toolkits are still available to Clarion developers in the event they are still using a prior Clarion version.
-CHT Toolkit development-frozen versions for prior Win32 Clarions, C6.3 through C9.1, are available on a one-off basis to anyone who may not yet be ready to move to Clarion 10, at a price of of $250.00 (US).
-This is not a subscription, just an out-right purchase, as these older version kits are development frozen and are no longer in need of regular updating.
+CHT Toolkit development-frozen versions for prior Win32 Clarions, C6.3 through C9.1, are available on a one-off basis to anyone who may not yet be ready to move to Clarion 10 or Clarion 11, at a price of of $250.00 (US).
+These are not a subscriptions, just an out-right purchase, as these older version kits are development frozen and are no longer in need of regular updating.
 Visit our Order page from the menu above to request an installer for the version required.

 153 Control Templates,